estansifer/water-maze/README.md

 This mod changes the distribution of land and water at the start of a new game.

+A variety of terrain generation algorithms are included in the mod, and they can be fully configured by editing control.lua.
+By default, the mod generates an infinite maze with path width 32.
+This mod can also be used to remove all water from the game.

 ## Important Notes

  * To configure the mod, edit the configuration section at the top of `control.lua`.
 There